chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 * Use this WU.ps1 script to download and install updates for the operating system.
 * Open powershell.exe as an Administrator and run `Import-Module C:\Users\Administrator\Desktop\WU.ps1`
 * This must potentially be performed numerous times with several reboots until there are no more updates to apply.
+Just keep running it until it says there are no more updates.

 #### 4. Installing .net framework